Act of Settlement 1662: Act of Explanation 1665

 By this measure, what has been described as a "favoured minority" of Irish Catholics – mostly Old English Royalists – recovered all or most of their pre-war estates.
 Examples of this include Ormonde and his relatives, and supporters like Richard Bellings or Randal MacDonnell, 1st Marquess of Antrim.
-The people who had been militant Irish Confederates during the wars – who had rejected an alliance with the English Royalists, or sought better terms from Charles I in return for an alliance – got little or nothing from the settlement.
+The people who had been militant Irish Confederates during the wars – who had rejected an alliance with the Royalists, or sought better terms from Charles I in return for an alliance – got little or nothing from the settlement.
 Many of them regarded it as a betrayal by the Stuart monarchy, which they all had fought for at some point in the Civil Wars.
 The Catholic poet Dáibhí Ó Bruadair concluded that the Restoration was "Purgatory" for Irish Catholics, while the former Confederate and Catholic Bishop Nicholas French wrote a pamphlet about Charles II titled, The Unkind Deserter of Loyal men and true Friends.

 In 1600, Catholics had owned 90 per cent of land in Ireland, by 1641, this was 41 per cent (the fall due largely to the rise of the Plantation of Ulster) but by the time of the accession of James II in 1685, after the Cromwellian Settlement, the proportion of Irish land owned by Catholics had fallen to 22 per cent; after the restrictive Treaty of Limerick (1691), that number had been reduced to 14 per cent, and by 1800, after more restrictive anti-Catholic Penal Laws, the number fell further to just 5 per cent.
 However, many of the 95% in 1800 had been Catholic and changed religion to keep their lands, such as the Barons of Dunsany.

 Many Protestants in Ireland felt that the Restoration Settlements were far too lenient towards those Irish Catholics who had rebelled against the sovereignty of King Charles in 1641 and had been justly punished for it by the loss of their property and power.
 They had bought their new properties at market rates, competing against other bidders, and expected that privity of contract would apply as usual.
 As in England and Scotland, the Irish Restoration of 1660 had occurred without bloodshed because of their approval.

-Professor Ohlmeyer has found (2012) that the matter of religion was not as important as one's rank in the 1660s.
+Historian Jane Ohlmeyer argued that the matter of religion was not as important as one's rank in the 1660s.
 Richer and grander families tended to be supported by King Charles, regardless of religion.
 Some Protestant landed families were crypto-Catholics.
 Other grantees included the King's brother James, Duke of York, who was awarded 130,000 acres in Ireland and became a Catholic.
 The final awards of land were not concluded by King Charles until about 1670.